TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem

-Quantitative results are expanded with the comparison between multiple state-of-the-art works for small, medium, and large-sized scenarios with the reward value distributions mentioned in Section \ref{sec:setup} (constant values, values sampled from the uniform distribution, and values based on the distance to the depot).
-More specifically, the proposed Transformer network has been compared in terms of accuracy in Figures \ref{fig:reward} (reward collection) and \ref{fig:node} (number of nodes visited), and computational time in Table \ref{tab:time} with some state-of-the-art methods commented in Section \ref{sec:sota}: linear programming solvers, like Gurobi \cite{Gurobi2024}; heuristic algorithms, such as GA, PSO, and ACO \cite{Xiao2020}; RNN-based methods, like PN \cite{Bello2016} and GPN \cite{Ma2020}; and the Transformer-based neural network GAMMA \cite{Sankaran2022}.
+Quantitative results are expanded by comparing multiple state-of-the-art works for small, medium, and large-sized scenarios with the reward value distributions mentioned in Section \ref{sec:setup} (constant values, values sampled from the uniform distribution, and values based on the distance to the depot).
+More specifically, the proposed TOP-Former has been compared in terms of accuracy (see Tables \ref{tab:comparison-const}, \ref{tab:comparison-unif}, and \ref{tab:comparison-dist}), and computational time (see Table \ref{tab:time}) with some state-of-the-art methods commented in Section \ref{sec:sota}: linear programming solvers, like Gurobi \cite{Gurobi2024}; heuristic algorithms, such as GA, PSO, and ACO \cite{Xiao2022}; RNN-based networks, like PN \cite{Bello2017} and GPN \cite{Ma2020}; and the Transformer-based neural network GAMMA \cite{Sankaran2022}.
 It is important to note that Gurobi generates solutions with an impractically long computation time, requiring the use of a specific timeout (15, 30, and 60 seconds per instance problem) and the selection of the best solution found within that limit.
 Moreover, multiprocessing with 20 CPU cores is applied to the non-neural network methods (Gurobi, GA, PSO, and ACO) to reduce the large computation time required.